JeyaMani/Movie-Entertainment-App/README.md

 # Movie Entertainment App
-This is an example of how to connect the __Eros Now API__, which allows you to build apps that stream Bollywood content to the user.
-This app provides user with plenty of movie choices and they can be download and watch anywhere anytime.
+This is an example of how to connect to the __Eros Now API__, which allows you to build apps that stream Bollywood content to the user.
+This app provides user with plenty of movie choices they can watch anywhere anytime.

 ## Getting Started
 You can use any code editor for this project.
-You will be having a HTML file and a JavaScript file.
+The code consists of an HTML file and a JavaScript file.

 ### Prerequisites
 You need to Install npm for creating oath signature.
 You also need sha1 to encrypt and decrypt the password.